 How our girls had grown!
 I remember when they were so tiny, so new to the world…so loved always!

 Jim or I sang to all our kids just about every night.
+We sang song of faith and blessing.
 Amazing Grace was one that was sung last.
-We sang Blessed Assurance and other old hymns of His faithful love to our girls, our little baby girls who are adopted.
+That continued to be our practice with our youngest girls years 11 years later.